Spin Calogero-Moser models on symmetric spaces: Two--sided Spin Calogero-Moser systems

 \section{Two--sided Spin Calogero-Moser systems}

-Let $G$ be a Lie group and $K_1, K_2\subset G$ be Lie subgroups.
-Left and right actions of $G$ on the symplectic $T^*G$ with its standard symplectic form are Hamiltonian.
-Thus the left action of $K_1$ and the right action of $K_2$ are also Hamiltonian.
-Thus, the quotient space (its smooth part) is a Poisson manifold.
+Let $G$ be a Lie group.
+Its actions on itself by left and right translations being lifted to actions on $T^*G$ are Hamiltonian, assuming $T^*G$ is equipped with the standard symplectic form.
+Thus, such actions of any Lie subgroup are also Hamiltonian.
+Let $K_1, K_2\subset G$ be Lie subgroups.
+The action of $K_1$ by left translations and of $K_2$ by right translations are also Hamiltonian.
+Thus, the quotient space $K_1\backslash T^*G/K_2$ (its smooth part) is a Poisson manifold.

-The spin Calogero-Moser type system which we construct here will be called two--sided because their phase spaces are symplectic leaves of the two--sided quotient $K_1\backslash T^*G/K_2$.
-This construction is general and works for any Lie group $G$ and pair of Lie subgroups, provided that left-right action of $K_1\times K_2$ on $T^*G$ has no stabilizers.
+The spin Calogero-Moser type systems, which we will construct here, will be called two--sided because their phase spaces are symplectic leaves of (the smooth part of) the two--sided quotient $K_1\backslash T^*G/K_2$.
+The construction is general, and it works for any Lie group $G$ and a pair of Lie subgroups, provided that the action of $K_1\times K_2$ by left-right translations on some varieties (see below) is free.